Doozer-Framework/Doozr/README.md

 ## Philosophy

-Just a simple abstraction to PHP's existing core functionality.
-State of the art + best practice PRNG implementation.
+This library provides a State of the Art PRNG implementation for PHP as well as an really nice abstraction to PHP's existing core functionality.
 No seeding required but good seed generator built in.

 ## Versioning